Working Papers

 To be submitted to Management Science

-Recommended citation: Jeanselme, V., Barrett, J., Tom, B. Ignoring Competing Risks: Impact on Algorithmic Fairness.
+Recommended citation: Jeanselme, V., Barrett, J., and Tom, B. Ignoring Competing Risks: Impact on Algorithmic Fairness.

 Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness